delving/oscr-data/schemas/schema-comparison.md

 The EB people did not understand how this would be filled in, and in the derived schemas this part was somewhat incomplete, involving some kind of suggested lookup in a bibliography.
 We didn't know what to do with it so it was removed for clarity.

+## BookObject -> Publication

+There was a need to capture more than just books, and since most of the info about a book can be similar to what is needed for publications in general, we decided to bring publications together in one schema.
+Irrelevant things can of course be left blank.

+### OtherIdentificationNumbers

+Similar to the above section with the same title, we could do this if necessary.

+### IncludedIn/IsComposedOf -> Contains/IsContainedIn

+Grammatically these names are better, since the "Is" was not matched in "IncludedIn".
+Otherwise these are essentially the same, only the new schema entries refer to other Publication instances.

+### Subtitle

+I had this included, but EB insisted that it be removed.
+They may have changed their minds since.

+### ManagementCategory

+Nobody had any idea what this meant so it was removed.

+### Collection

+This was just a text field, and EB didn't know what it would mean.
+Presumably a collection could also be considered a Publication and then Contains could be used.

+### CompositionType

+It was unclear what this meant.

+### StorageLocation

+What they really wanted for this, again, is just a "Place" on the map, as well as a field to describe freely where to find it at that place.

+### Publication

+The Publication block of the derived schemas was hard to understand and explain.
+There is a "type" of publication, the Publisher was considered to be just a Person (not organization?) and the Place strangely contains GeopoliticalHierarchy (cached indication of the place) and a link whereas we now could just link to the Location instance.
+I see that there is no Location in there now, so we could add that if there is data for it.

+### Acquisition

+The acquisition should have more than the derived schema's PersonInvolved, so we now have organization as well.
+FORTH also suggested that there be a Condition field to describe the condition upon acquisition.

+### Copyright

+In the derived schemas there was no notion of copyright.
+Was it missing?
+We added a Copyright block and took the perhaps doubtful assumption that it could be described by CreativeCommons.
+Maybe that should be removed.

+### OriginatorOfReference/InHouse

+WTF, not sure what these are about, omitted it.